 Following the microfluidic encapsulation process, the encapsulated cells in the MAP scaffold were submerged in media and placed in the incubator for the MAP to fully gel.
 After the incubation period, the encapsulated cells and the gel were purified thoroughly to get rid of all of the oil phase.
 This was done through a series of media and 0.1% pluronic (gentle detergent to remove oil) buffer washes.
 The gel and cells can be then transferred to a conical tube for storage or a well-plate for imaging.
 Quantitative analysis was then performed to identify percent encapsulation and viability.
 The viability is measured utilizing a "LIVE/DEAD; Cell Imaging Kit (488/570)" from Thermo Fisher.
 This assay fluorescently labels live cells and dead cells under a fluorescent microscope.
-The percent encapsulated was quantified by doing an image analysis using a fluorescent confocal microscope.
+The percent encapsulated was quantified by doing an ImageJ analysis using a fluorescent confocal microscope.
 Since the encapsulated cells in the MAP scaffold are mixed with biotin, following encapsulation, streptavidin conjugated to a fluorophore is added.
-This caused the scaffold and the cells within to fluoresce under the fluorescent microscope.
-By counting the cells and the microspheres, the aforementioned formulas can generate percent viability, percent used to encapsulation, and percent cluster encapsulation efficiency.
+This causes the scaffold and the cells within to fluoresce under the fluorescent microscope.
+By counting the cells and the microspheres, the aforementioned formulas can to generate percent viability, percent be used encapsulation. and percent cluster encapsulation efficiency.
 To optimize viability in this workflow, it is important to ensure all work is as sterile as possible and that things move efficiently and smoothly.

-Figure 3: This is a picture of the microfluidic device that is utilized in the encapsulation runs.
+Figure 3: The 20 μ m microfluidic device that is utilized in the encapsulation runs.
 The inlet on the left is where the oil/surfactant solution goes.
 The inlet on the right is for the gel and cell solution.
 The outlet on the bottom is to collect the final solution.

-Figure 4: This is a diagram representing the overall methodology and workflow of the project.
+Figure 4: Diagram representing the overall methodology and workflow of the project.
 (A) Cells are cultured and maintained until the target cell density is hit.
 These cells will be collected and flown through the microfluidic device with the MAP precursor solution, encapsulating the cells within MAP microspheres.
 (B) The MAP precursor solution contains PEG-VS, RGD, and MMP which effectively create a supportive mesh and network for the cells to grow in and for the hydrogel to integrate into the body.
 This final solution will then be injected into mice to evaluate efficacy and safety.

 Aim 2: The focus of this methodology is to provide a safe and efficient way to freeze and thaw cells to ensure viability remains high.
-The viability here is also measured using live/dead stain imaging.
+The viability is measured using live/dead stain imaging.
 The MAP scaffold with encapsulated cells was put in a 10% solution of dimethyl sulfoxide (DMSO) freezing medium.
 Because cells contain water, cells were frozen at a slow, controlled rate to prevent crystallization.
-Furthermore, as the cryoprotectant is toxic to cells, the cells are purified from the DMSO immediately after thawing.
 To thaw, the vial was put into a 37°C bead bath for 2-3 minutes.
-Then, the encapsulated cells and gel were put into transwell plates and washed to remove the DMSO.
+The encapsulated cells and gel were put into transwell plates, and then, as the cryoprotectant is toxic to cells, the cells undergo a thorough purification process to remove any excess DMSO.
 After applying the live/dead stain, these transwell plates were subsequently imaged utilizing a Confocal microscope.
 Utilizing this methodology, a comprehensive imaging study of live/dead staining was performed with 2 hour, 48 hour, and 96 hour timepoints.